Azure-Samples/contoso-chat/docs/workshop/docs/2-Workshop/01-Setup/2-Provisioning/02-Skillable.md

 # 2.2 Skillable-Based Setup

-This is the start of the _instructor-guided_ track for this workshop.
-We use the [Skillable VM](https://skillable.com) - a _lab-on-demand_ platform with a built-in Azure subscription and pre-provisioned resources - to give you a fast start.
+This is the start of the instructor-led workshop track for Microsoft AI Tour attendees.

-!!! question "WERE YOU LOOKING FOR THE SELF-GUIDED OPTION INSTEAD?
-[You can find that here.](./01-Self-Guided.md)"
+!!! quote "ARE YOU REVISITING THE LAB AT HOME AFTER AITOUR? → [JUMP TO SELF-GUIDED SETUP](./../2-Provisioning/01-Self-Guided.md) instead"

 ---

+## 1. Review Pre-Requisites

+Need a refresher on the pre-requisites for the workshop?
+[Review them here](./../1-Pre-Requisites/index.md#microsoft-ai-tour).

+---

-## 1. Launch Skillable VM
+## 2. Launch Skillable VM

 To continue with Skillable-based Setup, you will need the **Lab Launch URL** (link or QR Code) given to you by your instructor at the start of the session.

-On completing this step, you should have:
+!!! quote "On completing this step, you should have the following:"

     - [X] The Skillable VM tab open, with the Azure subscription details shown.
     - [X] The Skillable countdown timer visible, with _at least 1h 15 mins_ remaining.
-- [X] The `Deploy` button clicked, and showing a _Successful_ completion message.
     - [X] This instruction guide open, with this section in focus.

-**If you already completed these steps in-venue with instructor help, then skip ahead to [Step 2](#2-launch-github-codespaces)**.
-Otherwise, expand the section below to complete the task now.
+**If you already completed this stage, [move directly to Step 2](#2-launch-github-codespaces)**.
+Otherwise, expand the section below to get detailed instructions, and complete the task now.

-??? task "GET STARTED: Launch Skillable VM, Click Deploy Button, Open Workshop Guide"

-    The lab instructor should have shared a Skillable Lab link (URL or QR Code).
+??? task "LAUNCH SKILLABLE LAB → Check subscription status, open instruction manual "
+    1. **Get Skillable Lab Link**.
+The lab code is `WRK550`.
+The Lab instructor in-venue will share a link (URL or QR Code) to the Skillable lab at the start of the in-venue session. _Ask a proctor if you don't have that handy._

-    - Open the browser and navigate to the link - _locate LAB401 in the page_.
+    1. Open the browser and navigate to the link - _verify it says WRK550_.
-    - Click the **Launch** button - _wait till the launched page completes loading_.
+    1. Click the **Launch** button - _this may take a few minutes to complete_.
+        - When ready, you should see a new browser tab or window.
-        - (Left) You will see a login screen - _we can ignore this for now_
+        - You will see a `Login` screen at left - **do NOT log in.
+We won't use it**.
-        - (Top Right) You will see a countdown timer - it should start at 1hr 15 mins.
+        - You will see a countdown timer at top right - **verify it has at least 1hr 15 minutes**
-        - (Below that) You will see a **Deploy** button - we will use this, next.
-        - (Below That) You should see the instructions panel - we'll validate this, after.
+        - You will see an instructions panel at right - **we'll review this next**
-    - Click the **Deploy** button - _wait till the loading progress icon stops_.
-        - This triggers a background task to deploy our application to Azure
-        - **This step can take a few minutes to complete**
-        - When done, you should see a "Success" dialog below the button.
-        - *Note: The dialog may use a red background to alert you - this does not imply failure!*
-    - Review other **Instructions Panel** details:
+    1. Review the **Instructions Panel** and verify it has the following:
-        - Check the lab title - should be _Build a Retail Copilot Code-First on Azure AI_
+        - Lab Title - should be _Build a Retail Copilot Code-First on Azure AI_
-        - Check the Azure subscription - should have _username & password_ details filled in
+        - Azure subscription - should have _username & password_ details filled in
-        - Check the Workshop guide link - should open to a hosted version of this guide.
+        - Workshop guide - should open to a hosted version of this page.

-    **Leave the Skillable tab open in your browser**.
-We'll use the Azure credentials in the next step.
-And we'll revisit this tab at the end, to complete lab teardown.
-You can also track remaining lab time in the countdown timer.
+    1. **IMPORTANT**: Leave this Skillable Session tab open in your browser!
+        - We will refer to the Azure credentials in the next step
+        - You can track the remaining time for the session in this tab.
+        - You will return to this at the end to "End Session" cleanly.

 ---

-## 2. Launch GitHub Codespaces
+## 3. Launch GitHub Codespaces

-The Contoso Chat sample repository is instrumented with a [dev container](https://containers.dev) which specifies required tools and dependencies.
-Simply launch this from GitHub Codespaces to get a pre-built development environment with a Visual Studio Code editor and Python runtime ready to go.
+The Contoso Chat sample repository has a [dev container](https://containers.dev) defined.
+We can activate this in GitHub Codespaces to get a prebuilt development environment with all required tools and depenencies installed.
+Let's do that now.

-At the end of this step you should have:
+!!! quote "On completing this step, you should have the following:"
     - [X] Launched GitHub Codespaces to get the pre-built dev environment.
     - [X] Forked the sample repo to your personal GitHub profile.
     - [X] Verified that required command-line tools were installed.

+!!! info "**TIP**: Use `Copy to clipboard` feature to copy commands and reduce errors"
+    In the following sections, you will encounter _codeblocks_ that have commands you will need to run in the VS Code terminal.
+    Hover over the codeblock to get a _Copy to clipboard_ icon for quick copy-paste operations.

-### 2.1 Navigate to GitHub & Login
+### 3.1 Navigate to GitHub & Login

-1. Open a browser tab (T1) and navigate to the link below.
+1. Open a new browser tab.
+Navigate to the link below.

-    !!! tip "In codeblocks like this, click the icon (far right) to copy text to clipboard!"

     ``` title=""
     https://aka.ms/contoso-chat/prebuild
     ```

-1. You will be prompted to log into GitHub. **Login now with your GitHub profile.**
+1. You will be prompted to log into GitHub. **Login with your GitHub profile.**

-### 2.2 Setup GitHub Codespaces
+### 3.2 Setup GitHub Codespaces

-1. You will see a page titled **"Create codespace for Azure-Samples/contoso-chat"**
+1. You see a page titled **"Create codespace for Azure-Samples/contoso-chat"**
-    - Check branch is `msignite-LAB401`
+    - Check branch is `contoso-chat-v4`
-    - Check dev container config is `Contoso Chat (v2)` and region is `US East`
     - Click dropdown for **2-core** and verify it is `Prebuild ready`

         !!! tip "Using the pre-build option makes your GitHub Codespaces load up faster."

 1. Click the green "Create codespace" button
     - You should see a new browser tab open to a link ending in `*.github.dev`
     - You should see a Visual Studio Code editor view loading (takes a few mins)
     - When ready, you should see the README for the "Contoso Chat" repository

-    !!! warning "The README is for information only.
-Please continue to follow _this_ guide for the workshop."
+        !!! warning "**CLOSE THE README TAB.** We will not be using those instructions today."

-### 2.3 Fork Repo To Your Profile
+### 3.3 Fork Repo To Your Profile

 Your GitHub Codespaces is running on the _original_ Azure Samples repo for this sample.
 Let's fork this now, so we have a personal copy to modify and reviist.
 We will use the GitHub CLI to complete this in just a few quick steps!